Migration and conflicting issues between birds and humans

 due to the hunt.
 Olonets council organises a Geese Festival every year after the end of the game season, which is a very popular event.
 The hunting period where geese are killed is prior to the Geese festival, where these birds are being celebrated as a part of human culture.
 This shows an intriguing contradiction in the human relation to birds.
 It brings up questions of how conflicts of territory between humans and birds can be handled and in what way migration of birds could be protected.
 The situation in Olonets reflects that people also have a love for and great connection to birds, and this is an opening to conversations and influence to change the more negative aspects of the human- bird relations.

 We are planning a Nest where the Russian artist Natalia Egorova and the Norwegan sound artist Frank Ekeberg will be working alongside the ornithologists, the locals and the migrating birds around the conflict between hunters, researchers and birds.
 The Nest will be hosted by the Karelian Research Centre in Petrozavodsk through the resident ornithologists Maria Matantseva and Sergey Simonov.
-The Nest is planned to start out with a research phase in place in May 2020 and a practical phase in May 2021.
+The Nest is planned to start out with a research andpractical phase in place in May 2022.

 Curators for this Nest is Ulrika Jansson and Eva Bakkeslett